 If you are visiting Canada, especially a big city, like Toronto or Montreal, don't have any false ideas of safety.
-Keep your wallet secure, keep your eyes open to scams and lock your doors - like we do.Continue to 5 of 10 below.
+Keep your wallet secure, keep your eyes open to scams, and lock your doors.

 Myth #5 - Canadians are Hippie Liberals

-As compared to the United States, maybe we could be considered hippie liberals, but we do have our conservative elements as well.
-Fundamental Christians, pro-life advocates, anti-gay activists and more all wander Canadian soil.
-Some regions of Canada are known as being more conservative than others - namely Alberta.
+As compared to the United States, maybe Canadians could be considered hippie liberals, but we do have our conservative elements as well.
+Fundamental Christians, pro-life advocates, anti-gay activists, and more all wander Canadian soil.
+Some regions of Canada are known for being more conservative than others - namely Alberta.